Dog Stops Jumping and Fetches a Beer from the Refrigerator

 It will all get better, I promise.
 Just takes some time.
 Be patient with yourself.

 What else?
 Get out of their way.
 Make it more difficult for them to start jumping.
 Walking towards them – not away - can help.
+They love to chase.
 When we move backwards or to the side; we are only moving the target!
 Try moving towards them – not to knock them off balance EVER, but to not make it so easy to have a landing spot to jump on.
 Some people re-direct to a safe place = couch, counter top, or banister – service dog training!!
 Pretend you are practicing to return a library book.
 Why not?
 Play with this.
-Learning will proceed faster.
+Learning will proceed faster when it is fun.

 Teach them to fetch a beer from the ‘frig.
 As easy as teaching #1 - tug, #2 fetch, #3 come here.
 Or get the mail.
 Put garbage in the bin.
-Don’t know how?
-Next newsletter / blog I will explain it for most every personality type (pets and people) and get results in a few short weeks.
-It will be fun while establishing a give and take friendship.
+Put your toys away.
+Grab your leash.

 Not quite there yet?
 Try some of THE REMEDY CALLED: TEAMWORK.
 Chestnut Bud Flower Essence for communication, Arnica Essence for motivation, Gorse for friendship, Mimulus for emotional insecurity, and Lady's Slipper for (in)decisiveness.